-We believe Ms. Marcon is qualified to serve as a member of our Board of Directors because of her accounting and financial reporting expertise and her experience serving on the board of a public company.
+We believe Ms. Schmidt is qualified to serve as a member of our Board of Directors because of her extensive leadership and experience in real estate and finance.
+In addition, Ms. Schmidt's role as President provides valuable insight into our operations and business strategy.